kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 ### Design

-#### Explain the design principles and best practices the project is following.
+#### Explain the design principles and best practices the project is following

 - Loosely Coupled and Distributable Services
   - Built as modular, independent microservices that can scale and evolve.